 It has been over three years since the Deepwater Horizon oil spill and while tremendous fishing opportunities abound in the Gulf of Mexico, the impacts of the spill are ongoing and can be seen in degraded habitats and reduced tourism activity, especially recreational fishing.
 The American Sportfishing Association (ASA) remains engaged in the two primary processes that will shape major investments in the Gulf of Mexico region aimed at economic and natural resource restoration.

-Recreational fishing contributes $41 billion dollars in economic output in the Gulf Coast region annually and supports over 300,000 jobs.
+Recreational fishing contributes $41 billion dollars in economic output in the Gulf Coast region annually and supports more than 300,000 jobs.
 This legislation provides a strong framework for long-term investment in business recovery and fisheries resources.

 To learn more about the RESTORE Act, click here to view a fact sheet.

-In 2013, ASA, along with the Theodore Roosevelt Conservation Partnership, the Center for Coastal Conservation and the Coastal Conservation Association, convened a series of five workshops in the Gulf region focusing on further identifying the recreational fishing community’s priorities for Gulf restoration.
-A report summarizing recommendations produced by the workshops is expected to be released later in 2013.
+ASA, along with the Theodore Roosevelt Conservation Partnership (TRCP), the Center for Coastal Conservation and the Coastal Conservation Association, convened a series of five workshops in the Gulf region focusing on further identifying the recreational fishing community’s priorities for Gulf restoration.
+TRCP released a report in late 2013 summarizing recommendations from the workshops.